Why Lighting Matters

 - Direct sunlight can cause the terrarium to overheat and โcookโ your plants.

-- East or south facing windows with sheer curtains work well.
+- North facing windows with sheer curtains work well.

 - If natural light is low, use a full-spectrum LED grow light.